dpss-demo/dpss-demo.github.io/README.md

 ### Abstract

 We provide an example of a distribution preserving source separation method, which aims at addressing perceptual shortcomings of state-of-the-art methods.
-The approach uses unconditioned generative models of signal sources, and reconstruction is achieved by means of mix-consistent sampling from a distribution conditioned on a realization of a mix.
-The reconstructed components follow their respective source distributions, which provides an advantage when separation results are evaluated in a listening test.
+Our approach uses unconditioned generative models of signal sources.
+Reconstruction is achieved by means of mix-consistent sampling from a distribution conditioned on a realization of a mix.
+The separated signals follow their respective source distributions, which provides an advantage when separation results are evaluated in a listening test.

 ### Reference